bwsw/moebius/tests/README.md

 - After end of generator utils.sleep_async: Queue = SleepGeneratorHandler.run (next)

 So, yielding generators from generators we create stack of generators which should be completed one after another.

+Now, we are familiar with the way to create handlers, let's introduce strategies.

+## Strategies of handling supported by Moebius